Updated Nov. 30, 2022

 Systems are in place to continue monitoring the vaccines’ safety.

 Hundreds of millions of doses of COVID-19 vaccines have been given in the United States, and according to the CDC, serious safety problems have been rare.
 Safety monitoring systems have found three, very rare types of health problems after vaccination.
-These are thrombosis with thrombocytopenia syndrome (TTS), which is linked to the Johnson & Johnson vaccine, severe allergic reactions, which have occurred on very rare occasions with all COVID-19 vaccines, and myocarditis and pericarditis (inflammation of the heart and lining of the heart), which has been associated with the mRNA vaccines (Pfizer and Moderna) and the Novavax (a protein subunit vaccine).
+These are thrombosis with thrombocytopenia syndrome (TTS), which was linked to the Johnson & Johnson vaccine, severe allergic reactions, which have occurred on very rare occasions with all COVID-19 vaccines, and myocarditis and pericarditis (inflammation of the heart and lining of the heart), which has been associated with the mRNA vaccines (Pfizer and Moderna) and the Novavax (protein subunit) vaccine.

 After your vaccination, you will be asked to wait 15 minutes for monitoring in case you have an allergic reaction so that you can be treated effectively and immediately.